quynh27/quynh27/README.md

 - 👋 Hi, I’m @quynh27
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning Data analytics, Machine learning and doing bachelor in university of koblenz
+- 🌱 I’m currently learning Data analytics and doing bachelor in university of koblenz
 - 💞️ I’m looking to collaborate on LOL have no idea maybe a da project
 - 📫 How to reach me quynh2710@uni-koblenz.de